RESEARCH

 Volcanic Processes and Products

-I investigate how physical processes underlying the emplacement of volcanic deposits are impacted by differences in atmospheric and gravity conditions between various rocky planets.
-I primarily use numerical modeling to simulate the dynamics of lava flows and pyroclastic density currents [1].
+I investigate how differences in atmospheric and gravity conditions between various rocky planets impact volcanic processes and morphology.
+Towards this end, I use numerical modeling to simulate the dynamics of lava flows and pyroclastic density currents under ambient conditions different from Earth's [1].
 I am also interested in understanding the controls on effusive-explosive transition in basaltic magma, and the conditions required for explosive eruption of basaltic magma on other planets.

 Radar and Radiometry

-A large part of my research focuses on the applications of radar for studying the surface and shallow subsurface of planets and moons.
-I work with a variety of datasets, including Synthetic Aperture Radar (SAR) backscatter data, orbital and ground-based Ground Penetrating Radar (GPR) observations, and passive microwave (radiometry) datasets to study geologic history and activity, shallow-subsurface stratigraphy, and surface material properties on Earth as well as other planets [2], [3].
-I am also interested in the development of electromagnetic (EM) wave propagation and scattering models to describe interaction between EM waves and planetary surfaces [3].
+I use a variety of radar datasets, including Synthetic Aperture Radar (SAR) backscatter data, orbital and ground-based Ground Penetrating Radar (GPR) observations, and passive microwave (radiometry) data, to study geologic history, shallow-subsurface stratigraphy, and surface material properties on Earth as well as other planets [2], [3].
+I am also interested in the development of electromagnetic (EM) scattering models to describe interaction between EM waves and planetary surfaces [3].

 Spacecraft Missions and Instruments

-I am an avid advocate of geophysical investigations of other planets.
+I am an avid advocate for geophysical techniques.
 I am currently a Science Team member of the SAR instrument, VenSAR, selected to fly onboard the European Space Agency's EnVision mission to Venus.
 I am a collaborator on the VERITAS mission (selected for flight to Venus) and the SHAllow RADar instrument on the Mars Reconnaissance Orbiter.
 I served on the Measurement Definition Team for the International - Mars Ice Mapper Mission, culminating in a final report released in 2023 [5].
 I work with scientists and engineers from NASA Glenn and UAF on the development of a landed seismometer that can operate under Venus conditions [6].

 FUNDING